jonasoesch/p9/4-experiment.md

 ##### Transitions

 Transitions were designed so that they would ideally *highlight* the characters they were about morph them into the related characters in the second chart to support *object constancy*.
+Other than that they did not contain any information to avoid *unfair comparisons* ([@sec:unfair-comparisons]).